Missy Wang, Xiamen, China

 During the meeting we talked about regular breastfeeding topics until we were approaching the end.
 During the last five minutes, I invited the participants to share how they were coping with coronavirus and how it affected their daily life.

-Chinese people are now trying to resume their normal lives at their own pace.
+Chinese people are now trying to resume their normal life at their own pace.
 And I believe that in the near future, breastfeeding families can exchange hugs and their stories without wearing masks.

-For further information see LLLI’s media release, Continuing to Nurse Your Baby Through Coronavirus (2019-nCoV; COVID-19) and Other Respiratory Infections.
-Available translations (accessed from the same link) include Italian, Dutch, Spanish, Hungarian, Simplified Chinese, Traditional Chinese, Japanese and German, with more planned.
+For further information see LLLI’s media release Continuing to Nurse Your Baby Through Coronavirus (2019-nCoV; COVID-19) and Other Respiratory Infections.
+Available translations (accessed from the same link) include Italian, Dutch, Spanish, Hungarian, Simplified Chinese, Traditional Chinese, Japanese, German with more planned.

-Missy Wang has been a Leader of LLL Xiamen, China, for seven years.
-Beyond basic Leader responsibilities, she worked first as the Associate Coordinator of Leader Accreditation for LLL Future Areas in Asia and Middle East, and after that as Coordinator of Leader Accreditation.
+Missy Wang has been a Leader of LLL Xiamen, China, for seven years and beyond basic Leader responsibilities, worked first as the Associate Coordinator of Leader Accreditation for LLL Future Areas in Asia and Middle East, and after that as Coordinator of Leader Accreditation.
 Missy is now a Communication Skills Department Facilitator.
 She has a nine-year-old son.

 - Ministry of transport : nearly 3 billion people travelled during 2019 spring festival travel rush, https://baike.baidu.com/reference/23197460/cbc27a1ETE2S9Kg5RhLEY5atQT6QhEOCy3bSNcl_QdU12PoiX63DmUEwODDgPmJ3pWn3fCwt55eJregrchTTJgMMGXJRQoC_1lplAeazUPLa

 - WHO Coronavirus disease 2019 (COVID-19) Situation Report – 24